We are in unprecedented times with the outbreak of coronavirus around the world.

-If you have any COVID-19 symptoms (a high temperature or a new / persistent cough) and you live alone, you should self-isolate at home for 7 days.
+If you have any COVID-19 symptoms (a high temperature, losing your normal sense of taste or smell, or a new / persistent cough) and you live alone, you should self-isolate at home for 7 days.

 If you live with others, and anyone in the household has COVID-19 symptoms (a high temperature, or a new or persistent cough), the entire household should self-isolate together for 14 days.

 You should not go to a GP surgery, pharmacy or hospital.

 If you are not getting better after seven days, go to the NHS 111 online coronavirus service.

 Do not call NHS 111 unless you cannot get help from NHS 111 online.

 Inform your VGC line manager immediately if you begin a period of self-isolation.
 You should also email our HR department on firstname.lastname@example.org to log this with Alice Dupree.
 If you want to get statutory sick pay, make sure you email the correct NHS form – see below.

 What should I do if I have been in contact with someone who has COVID-19 symptoms?

 If you have just met someone socially who you later find out has symptoms, you do not need to self-isolate, but try to keep a reasonable distance away from other people.
 Wash your hands carefully and regularly.
 If you start to show symptoms, then you should self-isolate.